 Only have one device?

-Shawn Rubin has complied a post describing how Assessment for Learning techniques can be applied where the teacher has access to only one device - here the emphasis is on using different tools to record the interactions with pupils in order to inform the teaching thereafter.
+Shawn Rubin has compiled a post describing how Assessment for Learning techniques can be applied where the teacher has access to only one device - here the emphasis is on using different tools to record the interactions with pupils in order to inform the teaching thereafter.